How can you Test Gold at Home: Simple Ways to Check gold is Real

 3. The Vinegar or Lemon Test: A Natural Purity Trick

-Both vinegar and lemon react with impure metals, but not with real gold.
-They react with impure metals, but not with pure gold.
+According to research, vinegar and lemon react with impure metals, but not with real gold.
+When we add mixture of vinegar and lemon on gold, then impurities react with mixture, but pure gold remain as it is.

 The Vinegar or Lemon Test – A Natural Purity Trick